samsomsabu/Mini-LLM-Powered-Question-Answering-System-Using-RAG/README.md

   * **Method:** langchain.text\_splitter.RecursiveCharacterTextSplitter is used to split the loaded document into manageable chunks.
   * **Parameters:**
     * chunk\_size: \[400\] characters.
 This size was chosen to ensure that each chunk contains sufficient context while remaining small enough for efficient embedding and retrieval.
     * chunk\_overlap: \[40\] characters.
-Overlap is included to help maintain contextual continuity between adjacent chunks, reducing the chance of losing critical information at chunk boundaries.
+Overlap is included to help maintain con textual continuity between adjacent chunks, reducing the chance of losing critical information at chunk boundaries.
   * **Justification:** RecursiveCharacterTextSplitter is robust and tries different separators (\\n\\n, \\n, , \`\`) to create semantically coherent chunks, which is beneficial for diverse document types.

 ### **2.2.
 Embedding and Vector Store**